 Requirements for the Major

-- AREA STUDY Each major area of emphasis requires students to develop proficiency with the way a given area approaches study of the environment.
+- AREA STUDY Each area of emphasis requires students to develop proficiency with the way a given area approaches study of the environment.

-Together the Environmental Studies Department and The Harry C. Piper Center for Vocation and Career has resources to assist you with your exploration of experiential learning throughout your work at St. Olaf.
+Together the Environmental Studies Department and The Harry C. Piper Center for Vocation and Career have resources to assist you with your exploration of experiential learning throughout your work at St. Olaf.

 Worksheets for the Major Areas of Emphasis: